Inviscid Flow Around The Wing, CFD Simulation ANSYS Fluent Training

-In this project, Inviscid Fluid Flow Over the wing has been simulated and the results of this simulation have been investigated.
+In this project, Inviscid Fluid Flow Over the Wing has been simulated, and the simulation results have been investigated.

 Description